 3. The Yearner: on your side, with arms extended.

 Choose a flexible Cpap mask design, with soft buckles, cloths under straps and padding.
-Masks should be configured so they won’t press uncomfortably on your face.
+Masks should be configured so they are comfortable and won’t press uncomfortably on your face.
 The right Cpap mask must fit tightly enough that it doesn’t get pushed aside in the night.
 Flexible Cpap masks come in designs to suit all faces – and all levels of pillow hugging and restlessness!

 4. The Freefaller: you sleep on your stomach, holding your pillow.